OpenHFT/Chronicle-Map/README.md

 .statelessClient(new InetSocketAddress(<host of state-full server>, <port of state-full server>))
 ```

-the ".statelessClient(..)" returns an instance of `StatelessClientConfig`, which has only a few
+the ".statelessClient(..)" returns an instance of `StatelessClientBuilder`, which has only a few
 own configurations and `create()` method to create a new stateless client.
 method tells `ChronicleMap` that its going to build a stateless client.
 If you don’t add this line a normal state-full `ChronicleMap` will be created.
 For this example